ogeesan/bpod-docs-testing/readme.md

 Welcome to the Bpod Wiki.

 > [!WARNING]
 > :stop_sign: This is a test version of the Bpod wiki to examine the feasability of moving it to Github.
+The official wiki maintained by Sanworks is hosted [here](https://sites.google.com/site/bpoddocumentation/home?authuser=0).
+>
-The official wiki maintained by Sanworks is hosted [here](https://sites.google.com/site/bpoddocumentation/home?authuser=0). :construction: This test wiki does not contain all items, and some of the items included have been modified.
+> :construction: This test wiki does not contain all items, and some of the items included have been modified.
+>
+> :bulb: Some new additions exist.

 Bpod is an open source system for real-time behavior measurement in tasks consisting of multiple experimental trials.
 Experiment software is written in MATLAB, and device firmware is written in [Arduino](https://www.arduino.cc/).
 Hardware can be assembled with DIY desktop manufacturing methods - hand-soldering, 3-D printing, laser cutting and hand-tapping.
 The system architecture is low cost, and supremely hackable - precisely what is necessary to explore a space of behavioral metrics, or to train test subjects with high throughput.
 This wiki contains instructions for assembly and programming.